-4.0 Sustainablilty LOW ENERGY IN USE The house will be built to meet the requirements of the proposed new Part L of the Building Regulations (the conservation of fuel and power in new dwellings) and Part F (ventilation), therefore exceeding current Building Regulations.
-Primary heating will be via electric heating supplemented by a roof-top solar thermal/ PV array on a brown roof.
-Low energy LED lighting will be provided with smart metering to allow control of energy usage.
-LOW IMPACT IN CONSTRUCTION The house is to be self-built by the applicants.
-Every effort will be made to reduce the impact of materials and products used in the construction and that of the construction process itself.
+4.0 Sustainablilty LOW ENERGY IN USE The refurbishment will target Building Regulations compliance on insulation.
+New elements will exceed Building Regulations standards on insulation.
+Primary heating will be via electric heating supplemented by a roof-top solar thermal array.
+While low energy LED lighting will be provided wherever possible, smart metering will also be provided to allow the residents to properly understand and control their energy usage.
+The house will be built to meet the requirements of the proposed new Part L of the Building Regulations (the conservation of fuel and power in new dwellings) and Part F (ventilation).
+LOW IMPACT IN CONSTRUCTION Every effort will be made to reduce the impact of materials and products used in the construction and that of the construction process itself.
 In line with the established Waste Hierarchy, the aim is to reduce waste at source.
 Any surplus material that is produced on site will be carefully managed and segregated in skips for off-site recycling.
 The location of skips will be clearly marked on a Traffic Management Plan, which will be developed in line with the Construction Phase Health and Safety Plan.
 The Site Manager will have overall responsibility to ensure that construction is carried out in accordance with best practice and with the aim of achieving as close to Zero Waste to Landfill as possible.
+The refurbishment and extension works will re-use the materials from site where possible.
 New materials and services will be sourced locally where possible with any timber sourced from sustainable managed forests.
 All insulation will be CFC and HCFC free, with water based paints used where possible, and any coating and preservative treatments factory applied wherever possible.
 SUSTAINABLE DRAINAGE AND WATER USE SuDS systems can be utilised throughout the site along with tree and shrub planting to attenuate surface water run-off.
 The house will have permeable hard landscaping.
-Water is a precious resource and we will reduce the overall consumption of clean water for non-potable uses by using the following; - Dual/low flush WC's - Rainwater storage for garden irrigation - Aerators and flow regulators on taps and showers - Clear water meter display to drive awareness of usage - Brown roof
+Water is a precious resource and we will reduce the overall consumption of clean water for non-potable uses by using the following; - Dual/low flush WC's - Rainwater storage for garden irrigation - Aerators and flow regulators on taps and showers - Clear water meter display to drive awareness of usage